 To give just a few examples, Law 25 accomplishes these objectives by introducing rules regarding the handling of incidents affecting the confidentiality of personal information, transparency obligations in relation to the governance of personal information, and new consent requirements for the collection, use and disclosure of personal information.

-What are the new obligations that come into effect on September 22, 2022?
+New obligations that come into effect on September 22, 2022:

 - Designate a Privacy Officer who is accountable for compliance with the Act and whose title and contact information shall be made publicly available (e.g., on the company’s website).
 In the absence of such a designation, the individual with the highest authority in the organization will be the Privacy Officer.